keepthrifty/keepthrifty.github.io/_posts/2017/2017-01-02-happy-nothing-new-year.md

 Based on our aggressive prepayments and taking advantage of refinancing, we're due to save $161,000 and finish 17 years earlier than our original plan!
 Right now, we're coming in a bit after our 2020 goal with an expected payoff date of August 1, 2020.
 I haven't built in additional prepayments I think we should be able to make, so hopefully that means we're going to get there before 2020 still :)

+## Check Out All the Updates

+_We've reached the end of our Nothing New Year Challenge.
+It's been a wild ride and our life has drastically changed this year.
+Be sure to check out our [Nothing New Year Wrap Up]({% post_url 2018/2018-01-02-nothing-new-year-wrap-up %}) to see how we did._

+_Otherwise, if you want to read through the month-by-month updates, continue on to our [Nothing New Year Month One Update]({% post_url 2017/2017-02-06-nothing-new-year-month-one-update %})._

 ## Your Thoughts?

 _What are your plans for 2017?
 Do you have any ambitious goals or crazy experiments in mind?_